 Overview

-Dive into the captivating world of The Geology of Greece, the second volume in The Legend of Atlantis and the Science of Geology series.
-Uncover the ancient catastrophe's impact on Greece and the Aegean Sea, challenging established academic theories with a thought-provoking exploration of geological evidence and the laws of physics.
+Explore a very different look at the captivating world of The Geology of Greece, Uniformity or Catastrophe, the second volume in The Legend of Atlantis and the Science of Geology series.
+Taking the Atlantis legend as a guide, this volume compares the old Egyptian Priest’s narrative with the evidence to be found on Greece.
+Uncover the ancient catastrophe's impact on the Greek and Aegean area, challenging established academic theories with a thought-provoking exploration of geological evidence, and interpretations of it convincingly guided by the laws of physics.

 Description